klack/klack.cloud/README.md

 - Set `QB_WEBUI_USER, QB_WEBUI_PASS, UN_SONARR_0_API_KEY, UN_RADARR_0_API_KEY` in `.env`file
 - `docker compose up --profile downloaders` again.
 Verify port number is updated in qBittorent to a random one.
 - Use `http://localhost:9117` for that Jackett address when creating a torznab indexer
-- `sudo chown -R 1000:1000 ./config`
-- `sudo chown -R 1000:1000` klack.tv, photos, joplin, and other data folders
-- Login to sftpgo and create virtual folders for `/joplin` and `/photos`
-- Create a new sftpgo user with mappings to these folders
 - Install node exporter on the host machine to `/usr/local/bin/node_exporter`
   - Create a cronjob so that it is run on reboot
   - setup IPTables to block non-docker containers from it